 Many of these extra venues are located in the buffet on a Carnival cruise.
 These include the Carnival Deli, Mongolian Wok and Lucky Bowl (only on Carnival Sunrise).
 Pizza Pirate, which is found on most of the line's ships, is usually near one of the pools rather than inside the buffet.

 Guy's Burger Joint and BlueIguana Cantina are the line's most popular alternative free eateries.
-Both are available on the majority of ships, with more scheduled to receive them during their upcoming dry docks.
-At Guy's Burger Joint, you'll find a selection of greasy yumminess (beef, pork and veggie burgers, and fries), while BlueIguana serves up tacos and burritos (the breakfast burritos get rave reviews) with a full toppings and salsa bar.
-Four ships are treated to another Fieri-helmed eatery -- Guy's Pig & Anchor Bar-B-Que, which serves up smoked meats in all shapes and sizes.
-All venues have set dining hours and are not open all day.
+Both are available on a majority of the line's ships.
+At Guy's Burger Joint, you'll find a selection of indulgent burgers, while BlueIguana serves up tacos and burritos with a full toppings and salsa bar.
+The breakfast burrito is an especially popular choice.

-Cruise Critic editors who have sailed and reviewed Carnival ships rate dining at an average of 3.8.
+Cruise Critic editors who have sailed and reviewed Carnival ships rate dining at an average of 3.9.
 (Dining ratings do not differentiate between free and for-fee venues.)

 Read what other cruisers are saying in our Carnival cruise reviews.

-Most Norwegian ships also have a free Asian dining venue onboard.
+A number of Norwegian ships also have a free Asian dining venue onboard.

 Read what other cruisers are saying in our Norwegian member reviews.

-You'll find the most variety of complimentary dining on Carnival, with more than 75 percent of the fleet now offering Guy's Burger Joint and BlueIguana Cantina in addition to longtime favorites like the Pizza Pirate and Tandoor.
+You'll find the most variety of complimentary dining on Carnival, with more than 75 percent of the fleet now offering Guy's Burger Joint and BlueIguana Cantina in addition to longtime favorites like the Pizza Pirate and Carnival Deli.
 The food quality is also some of the best we've had, when it comes to eating for free.